 Step 3: Apply the paste to the scratched part of your glasses lens.
 Use the second microfiber cloth to gently rub the paste over the scratches.
 Move the cloth in a circular motion (not back and forth) and don’t apply too much pressure.
 You’re going for a gentle approach here.

 Step 4: Rinse your lenses with water to remove the paste.

 Step 5: Dry your lenses with the clean microfiber cloth.
 Inspect the scratches.
 Do they seem less apparent?
 If so, you can repeat this method until you’ve minimized the scratches to your satisfaction (but know that you’re removing the coating on your lenses as you do so!).

 If you see no difference, then the baking soda method might not work for your glasses (or it might take hours you don’t have).
 If the scratches seem worse or more pronounced, do not repeat these steps.

 Does Using Toothpaste on Scratched Glasses Work?

 Not really, and rubbing toothpaste on your glasses can make scratches worse.

 The thinking behind applying toothpaste to scratched lenses is that the tiny abrasive particles within the paste will wear down the lens coating enough to hide the scratch.
 Certain toothpastes are more abrasive than others: gel toothpastes and toothpastes with whiteners will be far harsher on your glasses.

 If you ask us, the toothpaste method isn’t worth the risk.
-Baking soda is a less abrasive alternative.

 Does Polishing Glasses Remove Scratches?